Is Traya a Scam or a Science-Backed Brand?

 Hair Growth Remedies: What Works, What’s a Myth

 Hair care marketing thrives on the illusion of nature: onion juice, aloe vera, neem, bhringraj oil the list goes on.
-The podcast dismantles these myths with cold, clinical facts.
+But what does science say?

 Onion Juice: A Viral Remedy With Narrow Proof